 New Era article, Get Over Yourself, which describes some advice Elder Bednar provided about preparing for missionary service

-We also invite you to engage meaningfully in the following ways:
+We also invite you to engage meaningfully as a disciple of Jesus Christ in the following ways:

 Enroll in, attend, and engage in seminary